5 Most Common Mistakes To Avoid When Preparing for the ACT

 Why this Works: When you review the question you missed and the correct answer you are less likely to make this same mistake on the actual ACT.

-A Better Approach: To skip and come back to work difficult or long questions
+A Better Approach: Skip and come back to work difficult or long questions.

-A Better Approach: Begin to study for the ACT at least 2 months prior to your test date and study for 12 hours per week.
+We recommend students begin to study for the ACT at least two months prior to your test date and study between 6 to 12 hours per week.

 Why this Works: Studying for the ACT for this length of time will familiarize you with the test and can lead to improvement in weak areas.